How to Become an IT Manager: What You Need to Succeed

 That said, even working in relatively simple entry-level IT jobs can provide worthwhile experience for the future.
 Use what you’ve learned from lower-level roles to pick the brains of management—let them know your career goals and ask what they did to reach their positions.
 It might seem intimidating, but keep in mind people generally enjoy mentoring and aiding in the professional development of their coworkers.

 As you’re working to build your experience up, start to think like a manager and consider the way other leaders in your field get things done.

 “If you’re going to be a manager, concentrate on associated skills that’ll help you in this field,” says Trave Harmon, CEO of Triton Technologies.
 "The client doesn't need to know exactly the compression ratio of a file but needs to know why it is being done.
 You'll find projects go incredibly well when you break it down simply."

 How much education do IT managers need?

-- IT project management
+- IT Operations Management

 Make your move into IT management

-*Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed August, 2020] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.